cloudbank/issue105/README.md

 # SonarCube Code Coverage for backend

-- To use SonarCube code coverage, sonar-project.properties is present in the root folders of seccommons, faya-api and fundyield-api modules.
+- To use SonarCube code coverage, sonar-project.properties is present in the root folders of faya-commons, faya-api and fundyield-api modules.
 - Go to this link and download latest version of SonarCube Server and SonarCube Scanner: http://www.sonarqube.org/downloads/ http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner